Starting a business

 When you start a business, you need to choose a trade name (business name).
 Choose a name that is specific to your sector and region.
 Learn more in our steps for choosing a business name.

 Choosing a legal form depends on various economic and personal reasons.
 For example, with which form do you pay the lowest amount of tax?
 With how many people are you starting your business?
 Or, which form provides the best protection against risks?
 Use the ‘Which legal structure suits your company?’ tool to make a choice based on your situation.
-Or read more about the different legal forms (in Dutch) and key points to consider.
+Or read more about the different legal forms and key points to consider.

 Depending on the sector, you can encounter specific rules, permits or other points of attention.
 Read more about various starting situations (in Dutch) and what may apply to your sector.